-The other story featured by The Wall Street Journal is in a different dilemma.
+The other story featured by the Wall Street Journal details someone in a different dilemma.

 Mr Eberlin owns a woodwork-restoration business, he is 66 and hasn't worked since late March because the pandemic has dented demand for contract work in Chicago residential buildings.

 Eberlin didn't sell his stocks because he didn't have any.
 Why?